About our Special Activation Precincts

 Support for moving to regional NSW

-The NSW Government offers financial support to existing businesses and new investors in regional NSW, including:
+The NSW Government offers financial support to existing businesses and new investors in regional NSW.

-Relocation grants of up to $10,000 per worker are also available to help attract skilled employees to regional NSW businesses.
+Grants of up to $12,500 per worker help attract skilled employees to regional NSW businesses.